magicdvd/flutter_plugins/md_multi_window/README.md

         MdMultiWindow.delegate = this;
     }

-    // the callback is called , when the window which prevented close in close lifecycle (window.close is trigger , or the close button on titlebar is clicked)
+    // the callback is called , when the window which prevented close in close lifecycle (window.performClose is trigger , or the close button on titlebar is clicked)
     // the window will be closed , while the future result is true,
     // otherwise nothing happen.
     @override